 Depending on what state you live in, you may not get your title until you’ve paid off your auto loan!
 Here’s the deal with vehicle titles and financing.
 It doesn’t usually take that long to get your car’s title in the mail after you complete a loan or if you purchase a vehicle in a non-title-holding state.

 Getting Your Car Title

-After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a non-title holding state.
-There are only nine: Arizona, Kentucky, Maryland, Michigan, Minnesota, New York, Oklahoma, South Dakota, and Wisconsin.
+Your state determines who gets your title.
+After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a non-title-holding state.
+Non-title-holding states send the title to the owner/operator of the vehicle.
+There are only nine non-title-holding states: Arizona, Kentucky, Maryland, Michigan, Minnesota, New York, Oklahoma, South Dakota, and Wisconsin.

 Your vehicle’s title also has important information on it, such as the vehicle’s identification number (VIN), its mileage at the time of sale, its make and model, and date of manufacture.

 Need to trade in a car without the title?

 If you need to trade in your vehicle but your lender has the title, no worries, because the dealership can handle it.
 The dealer contacts the lender and they take care of the transfer of ownership themselves.

 If you’re in a non-title-holding state and you simply can’t find the title or it got damaged, you can request a duplicate title from your local DMV or SOS.
 You usually need your Social Security number, the car’s VIN, and possibly the date of manufacture (which you can find on the vehicle itself).
 It may take a couple of weeks to get the title in the mail, depending on your home state’s regulations.